Relaksis/hello-world/README.md

 # hello-world
-A new coder is about to emerge
+A new coder is about to emerge;

+Hello, it's Melih;

+I am new in here, as well as in coding;

+C# and Python are the ones I can code;